yihangYH/INFO30005-assignment/README.md

 Please use http or https as prefix when opening static pages, otherwise Youtube videos **About diabetes** will not appear.

 If the Youtube video does not load, please refresh the page.

+For mobile sizes, if you view from XD or Chrome Devtool, you may find that the text is too small, please enlarge it.
+On actual mobile devices, all text font sizes are displayed normally.

 ## Group member: